Privacy & Security

 Privacy and security

-During StampLab development and with every update, we keep the privacy and security of your data in mind!
+During StampLab development and with every update, we keep an eye on the privacy and security of your data!

 Your data is yours!